Bicycle Laws & Road Cycling Rules in California & the Central Coast

 There are only a few exceptions to when cyclists can veer outside the bike lane:

 Also, keep in mind that state bike lane rules say that cyclists shouldn’t stop or park a bicycle on the bike path—so keep your gears moving!
-For a list of approved bike lanes on the Central Coast, check out page 124 of the San Luis Obispo County Traffic Regulation Codes.
+For a list of approved bike lanes on the Central Coast, check out page 127 of the San Luis Obispo County Traffic Regulation Codes (page 131 of the document).

 Do I Have to Pull Over for Cars Behind Me?